AFLplusplus/AFLplusplus/docs/custom_mutators.md

     You can decide in the post_process mutator to not send the mutated data to the target, e.g. if it is too short, too corrupted, etc. If so, return a NULL buffer and zero length (or a 0 length string in Python).

+- `fuzz_send` (optional):

+    This method can be used if you want to send data to the target yourself, e.g. via IPC.
+This replaces some usage of utils/afl_proxy but requires that you start the target with afl-fuzz.

 - `queue_new_entry` (optional):